A Bartholin's cyst, also called a Bartholin's duct cyst, is a small fluid-filled sac just inside the opening of the vagina.

 It's not clear exactly why Bartholin's cysts develop, so it's not usually possible to prevent them.

-But as some are thought to be linked to STIs, practising safe sex (using a condom every time you have sex) can help reduce your chances of one developing.
+But as some are thought to be linked to STIs, practising safe sex (using a condom every time you have sex) can help reduce your chances of developing Bartholin's cysts .